 generally, our model has the potential to provide better understanding of the use of heuristics in consumer decisions

-Auger, P, Devinney, T, Dowling, G & Eckert, C 2016, 'Inertia and discounting in the selection of socially responsible investments: An experimental investigation', Annals in Social Responsibility, vol. 2, no. 1, pp. 29-47.View/Download from: UTS OPUS or Publisher's site
+Auger, P, Devinney, T, Dowling, G & Eckert, C 2016, 'Inertia and discounting in the selection of socially responsible investments: An experimental investigation', Annals in Social Responsibility, vol. 2, no. 1, pp. 29-47.View/Download from: Publisher's site

 Socially responsible investment (SRI) funds have grown dramatically as an investment alternative in most of the developed world.
 The paper aims to discuss this issue.